Table of contents

 Sales tax nexus in Connecticut is established through physical presence (e.g., office, warehouse, or employees) or economic activity, such as exceeding $100,000 in gross sales or 200 transactions annually.

-Connecticut provides sales tax exemptions for certain organizations, including nonprofits operating for charitable, educational, or religious purposes, as well as specific goods like groceries and prescription medications.
+Connecticut sales tax exemptions are designed for certain organizations, including nonprofits operating for charitable, educational, or religious purposes, as well as specific goods like groceries and prescription medications.
 These exemptions are designed to support public benefit activities and essential needs.

 Category | Exemption Description |